cangulo/small-projects-for-testing/test-nugget-packages/MediatR/2-cqrs-validation-in-handler/readme.md

 </p>

-4. Inject them in the handlers constructors and use them in the method `Handle` :
+4. Inject the validators in the handlers constructors and use them in the method `Handle` :

 ```csharp
 public class GetTaskQueryHandler : IRequestHandler<GetTaskQuery, Result<TaskEntity>>